kroonhorstdino/csgo_encounter_prediction/README.md

 - `demo_files_path`: Location of downloaded and unpacked .dem files of CS:GO matches
 - `parsed_files_path`: Location of parsed .dem files stored as .csv
-- `processed_files_path`: Location of .h5 files that have undergone preprocessing and whose data is ready for training
+- `processed_files_path`: Location of .feather files that have undergone preprocessing and whose data is ready for training
 - `dataset_files_path`: Location of randomized chunks of data that are actually used for training

 All paths are relative to the root directory.
 All paths may point to the same location, but for visibility purposes different paths are recommended.